smaboshe/jombo/README.md

 ## Usage

-Once the setup is complete, you'll be able to use Jombo.
+Once the setup is complete, you'll be able to use Bootstrap.
 For that I recommend you have a look at [their](http://twitter.github.com/bootstrap/) documentation.

 Enjoy!